• Skip to primary navigation

 On the contrary, bread is composed of flour, water, yeast or sourdough starter, salt, and often sugar or fat for flavor and texture.

-These variations in ingredients bring about diverse tastes, textures, and culinary experiences.
+These variations in ingredients bring about diverse tastes, textures, and cooking experiences.

 Note that various flatbreads and breads come from different cultures worldwide, with their own ingredients and methods for preparation.